nerdneha/bottletodo/README.md

 bottletodo
 ==========

+This app is a "todo" list app where people can collaborate on the items outstanding and view completed items.
 This was my second web app (that wasn't a "hello world") and my first app where I explored using a database and interactions between pages.
 I learned the difference between a GET and POST on this and explored authentication with this site for the first time.

 I used: Python 2.7.3, the Bottle Framework, and MongoDB.
 To use my tech, go to
     requirements.txt